dropwizard/dropwizard-flyway/README.md

         - db/migration
       # The fully qualified class names of the custom MigrationResolvers to be used in addition to the built-in ones for resolving Migrations to apply. (default: empty list)
       resolvers:
+      # Allows migrations to be run "out of order".
+If you already have versions 1 and 3 applied, and now a version 2 is found, it will be applied too instead of being ignored. (default: false)
+      outOfOrder: false
+      # The description to tag an existing schema with when executing baseline. (default: << Flyway Baseline >>)
+      baselineDescription: "<< Flyway Baseline >>"
+      # Whether to automatically call baseline when migrate is executed against a non-empty schema with no metadata table. (default: false)
+      # Be careful when enabling this as it removes the safety net that ensures Flyway does not migrate the wrong database in case of a configuration mistake!
+      baselineOnMigrate: false
+      # Whether to automatically call validate or not when running migrate. (default: true)
+      validateOnMigrate: true

 Maven Artifacts